sohamjoshi92/cse545-Group6-HMS/README.md

 To test the code.
 Download the whole code and paste it in a new directory. <br />
 Open command prompt and locate the directory where the code is present.<br />
 Install python (if you don't have in your computer).<br />
-Create a virtual environment by typing this command:  <br />
+Create a virtual environment by typing this command.
+For windows:  <br />
->          python -m venv .\venv          #for windows For linux:
+>          python -m venv .\venv
+For linux:
 >          python -m venv ./venv
-Activate the new virtual environment by typing this command:<br />
->           .\venv\Scripts\activate.bat        # for windows (if this does not work, remove the .bat) For Linux:
+Activate the new virtual environment by typing this command.
+For windows (if this does not work, remove the .bat)<br />
+>           .\venv\Scripts\activate.bat
+For Linux:
 >           source ./venv/bin/activate
 Install django by typing this command:<br />